Annika Hallin

-Annika Susanne Hallin is a Swedish actress.
+Annika Hallin is a Swedish actress.
 She was born in Hägersten, Stockholm, and studied at the Swedish National Academy of Mime and Acting 1995 – 1999.
 In 2001 Hallin was one of those who started Teater Nova.
-She was married to Lars Norén (2007-2013), when they worked together at Riksteatern and Judiska teatern with the play Stilla vatten, and they have a daughter together, Hallin has two daughters from an earlier relationship.
+She was married to Lars Norén (2007–2013), when they worked together at the National Swedish Touring Theatre and Judiska teatern with the play Stilla vatten, and they have a daughter together.
+Hallin has two daughters from an earlier relationship.

+She was born on 16 February 1968.